vitalitylearning2021/problemSolvingPyCUDA/index.md

 print(test)
 ```

-In this case, the binary number in Listing [\[hexBinary\]](#hexBinary)
-represents the coding of the number:
+In this case, the binary number in Listing [9](#hexBinary) represents the coding of the number:

 ``` python
 1.65353218790328414369000090828E-43
 ```

-in single precision floating point arithmetics, so that the output of
-`print(test)` is, this time, equal to `1.65e-43`.
+in single precision floating point arithmetics, so that the output of `print(test)` is, this time, equal to `1.65e-43`.
 An useful webpage for type casting is <https://www.binaryconvert.com>.

-Immediately after the initialization of `d_u`, the initialization of
-`d_us` is performed, namely, the initialization of the array appointed
-to contain the predictor.
-The initialization is performed in a way
-totally analogous to `d_u`.
+Immediately after the initialization of `d_u`, the initialization of `d_us` is performed, namely, the initialization of the array appointed to contain the predictor.
+The initialization is performed in a way totally analogous to `d_u`.
-After the initializations, the functions `uinitGPU`,
-`macCormackPredictorGPU` and `macCormackCorrectorGPU` are executed.
-These functions are the recordings of the kernel functions defined by
-using `SourceModule` like
+After the initializations, the functions `uinitGPU`, `macCormackPredictorGPU` and `macCormackCorrectorGPU` are executed.
+These functions are the recordings of the kernel functions defined by using `SourceModule` like

 ``` c++
 mod = SourceModule("""